-Reservations are accepted at 12:00 noon (MDT) on the 1st of each month for a permit during the third month ahead.
+Reservations are accepted at 12:00 noon (MT) on the 1st of each month for a permit during the third month ahead.

-For example, permits for the month of August would become available on May 1st at 12:00 noon MDT.
-Reservations are not accepted for trips beginning the same day.
+For example, permits for the month of August would become available on May 1st at 12:00 noon MT.
+Reservations are not accepted for trips beginning the day-of or the next day.

 Reservation and permit fees for all applicants will be charged at time of reservation.
 Following the reservation process, a confirmation email will be sent containing the receipt and permit information.

 Rules and Regulations

 Reservation Fee: A non-refundable $9.00 fee is required for each permit reservation.

 Recreation Fee: A non-refundable recreation fee of $5.00 per person and per dog per day is required for Paria Canyon Overnight permits.

 When making a reservation, you must reserve the number of days you want to spend in the canyon, not the number of nights.
 For example, if a group of two people plans to spend three days and two nights in the permit area, the total recreation fee for the permit would amount to $30.00 (+ $9.00 reservation fee).
 Everyone, regardless of age, must be included in the overnight permit.
 This includes infants that are not walking.